 - The pygmy hippo

 - The reptiles and the insects in the tropical building.
-New in 2022: An ant exhibit and a hissing cockroaches exhibit – both hits with our boys!
+Our boys love the ant exhibit and the hissing cockroaches exhibit!

 - The penguins – how can anyone not enjoy watching penguins?

 - The lions and tigers